Recall and use the equation for two resistors used as a potential divider R_1 / R_2 = V_1 / V_2

 • $V_2$ is the voltage across resistor R2

-$ V_{total}$ is the total voltage of the source.
+• $V_{total}$ is the total voltage applied to the circuit

 Example Calculation